-Skynova provides simplified online access for customers to create and submit invoices, keep track of accounting, and create accurate time sheets.
+Skynova provides simplified online access for customers to create and submit invoices, keep track of accounting, and create accurate timesheets.
 At the core, we help small businesses get paid faster.
-We also write articles that are not only interesting, but also informative.
-These articles often cover business and workplace topics with intersections of technology, politics, sports, health, and more.
-Every article we publish stems from surveys backed by statistics and research conducted by us, so we can provide readers with novel insights and perspectives.
+We also write articles that cover business and workplace topics with intersections of technology, politics, sports, health, and more.
+These articles stem from surveys backed by statistics and research conducted by us, so we can provide readers with new insights and perspectives.

 For this study, we surveyed 1,000 professional freelance workers via Amazon Mechanical Turk.
 To qualify for this survey, respondents had to be employed either freelance, part time, or full time.

 Of the 1,000 professionals surveyed, 38.8% were female, 60.7% were male, and less than 1% identified as nonbinary.
 The average age of respondents was 37, with a standard deviation of nine years.
 An attention-check question was used to identify and disqualify respondents who failed to read questions and answers in their entirety.